guilatrova/latrovacommits-articles/posts/2020/2020-07-26-python-inversion-control-principle/post.en-us.md

 Please, note how all these questions always mentions: _"Well, in Java/C#/other language..."_.
 Let me interrupt it right there because, **well, you're not in Java, C# or anything else**, so how should you face this problem?

-# 🤔 What's Inversion of Control and why should I care about?
+# 🤔 What's Dependency Inversion Principle and why should I care about?

 Let me make it simple, inversion of control states that your code should respect two rules: